franknoirot/eleventy-obsidian-minimal-garden-template/pages/about.md

 # About Frank

 I’m a developer, and designer, and a city nerd.
 I’m on the web to try to build collaborative tools that make us more generous and empathetic with each other.
+I'm working on this digital garden to keep my optimism alive.

 ![[about-me.jpg]]